Senior Scientist Mentor Program

 The Senior Scientist Mentor Program provides a $20,000 award over two years, intended mostly for undergraduate stipends.
 Modest research support is also allowed.
 Funds are normally expended over a period of three years after notification of an award.
 Charges associated with indirect costs or institutional overhead are not allowed.
 Faculty salary and any expenses associated with graduate students are not permitted.
 Foundation approval is required for significant budgetary changes.
 If the awardee leaves the institution, the transfer of the remaining funds requires prior Foundation approval.

-2. In no more than four pages total, applicants should describe:
+2. In four or fewer pages total, applicants should describe:

 a. the specific projects or project types in which the undergraduates will participate